Karan-Rajesh-Nair/Uddhav/README.md

 ## Installation

-Clone the repo to a local file in your devise. we recommend to use Visual Studio codes to open the project.
+Clone the repo to a local file in your device. we recommend to use Visual Studio codes to open the project.